PRAXIS Test Guide

 The Praxis II exams test a candidate’s general and K-12 subject-specific knowledge and teaching skills.
 Students need to complete the Praxis II prior to applying for state licensure.
 Many students take the exam while still in their senior year of college.

-There are 120 paper-and-pencil exams in the Praxis II series, including:
+There are 120 exams in the Praxis II series, including:

 Subject Assessments, such as